Stuff I like

 The eye has to travel

 I love Diana Vreeland; one of the former notorious editors of American Vogue who became a cultural icon.
 Her life, personality and work are so fascinating.
 She is what I call a true aesthete.
 She’s also quite a character and rather fun to listen to in interviews.
-You can watch the entire documentary about her and her life’s work spanning the elite in fashion and art on Vimeo here.
+You can watch the entire documentary on Amazon Prime about her and her life’s work spanning the elite in fashion and art.

 What makes a leader nyt.jpg